-Ensure the complete collection of Compliance Artifacts accompany the Supplied Software as required by the Identified Licenses that govern the Supplied Software along with other reports created as part of the FOSS review process.
+Ensure the complete collection of compliance artifacts accompany the Supplied Software as required by the Identified Licenses that govern the Supplied Software.

 G5: Understand FOSS Community Engagement

 5.1 A written policy exists that governs contributions to FOSS projects by the organization.
 The policy must be internally communicated.